pipebots/ros2-gazebo-simple-motor-plugin/README.md

 Decided to go down the route of setting up the Gazebo environment variables the way I want to use them.
 This worked.

-I can now run the plugin, I can see the log info on the gazebo terminal and can see the ROS subscriber is set up as well.
+I can now run the plugin (instructions in `docker/README.md`), I can see the log info on the gazebo terminal and can see the ROS subscriber is set up as well.

+Now to make the plugin interact with the model.